 Gender is not another word for women.
 Gender is about both women and men and the context-specific roles, activities and responsibilities associated with being male or female in a specific society.
 It is concerned with relationships between men and women and the relative voice and bargaining power of individuals in households, communities and organisations.
 Like religion, ethnicity or class being male or female shapes individuals’ opportunities to participate in the economy and society.
 Gender analysis is therefore an important part of social analysis, exploring and highlighting the relationships between men and women at different organisational levels: within the household, in communities or society.

 Policies aimed at addressing poverty have progressed significantly over recent decades.
 For instance former residual welfare strategies have been replaced by social protection poverty reduction policies, which incorporate wider aims and concepts around risk reduction and mitigation.
 At the same time the limitations of poverty analysis and measurement based solely on income or consumption have also been increasingly recognised.
 This has led to widening understandings of poverty which incorporate a range of other concepts, such as livelihoods, vulnerability and risk.
 These help widen the focus to a multi-dimensional understanding of poverty and emphasise the role that assets and capabilities have in improving social and economic well-being.

-We are part of a consortium who implements the the Vietnam Empowerment and Accountability Programme, set up to foster and support coalitions working on issues of public concerns by providing support to NGOs, academia, think tanks, mass organisations and media to work with relevant government agencies and the National Assembly.
+We are part of a consortium who implements the Vietnam Empowerment and Accountability Programme, set up to support coalitions working on issues of public concerns by encouraging dialogue between NGOs, academia, think tanks, mass organisations and media, and relevant government agencies and the National Assembly.
 Read more

 Click below to view our projects in Social development